arp19690/threadcrafts_old/blog/wp-content/plugins/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.4.1 =
+* Release Date: July 9, 2015
+* Fixed: SQL injection security issue for users with access to the admin pages.
+* Fixed: Bug in code to save new "Treat corrupt browser info as a bot" setting.
+* Fixed: Bug in scheduled data pruge code that would not append the correct table prefix.
+* Updated: Admin manual.

+= 9.4 =
+* Release Date: July 3, 2015
+* Added: Date selector to top visitors page.
+* Added: Option to exclude WordPress's "Not Found" page from the statistics.
+* Added: Option to treat corrupt http header information as bots (missing IP addresses or user agents).
+* Added: New robots to list; 007ac9, 5bot, advbot, alphabot, anyevent, blexbot, bubing, cliqzbot, dl2bot, duckduckgo, EveryoneSocialBot, findxbot, glbot, linkapediabot, ltx71, mediabot, medialbot, monobot, OrangeBot, owler, pageanalyzer, porkbun, pr-cy, pwbot, r4bot, revip, riddler, rogerbot, sistrix, SputnikBot, u2bot, uni5download, unrulymedia, wsowner, wsr-agent, x100bot and xzybot
+* Fixed: Make sure the admin bar only appears for users that have read/manage permissions in WP Statistics.
+* Updated: Split the access and exclusions tabs in settings.

 = 9.3.1 =
 * Release Date: May 15, 2015
 * Fixed: Typo in options name that caused the visitors map to never be displayed.